-- How well a given director suits a board may depend not just on governance dimensions (are they independent? chosen through an appropriate governance process?) - But also on various individual & company specific characteristics (e.g., how much and what kind of experience a director has in the company's industry? what talents, tools, and education they have?). - However, we provide evidence that, outside the small number of activist proxy fight, the Big Three pay little attention to such characteristics.
+- How well a given director suits a board may depend not just on governance dimensions (are they independent? chosen through an appropriate governance process?) but also on various individual & company specific characteristics (e.g., how much and what kind of experience a director has in the company's industry? what talents, tools, and education they have?). - ⇒ Assessing these characteristics could lead to conclusion that the beneficial investors of a Big Three manager would benefit from removing/adding a given director.